SwissLife-OSS/IdOps-docs/README.md

 yarn start
 ```

-You can now acces the documentation in your browser under [localhost:3000/IdOps](http://localhost:3000/IdOps)
+You can now access the documentation in your browser under [localhost:3000/IdOps](http://localhost:3000/IdOps)